-The Corporation's net position decreased by \$1,046,366 or 114% from last year's total net position.
-The net position change was mainly due to an increase in accounts payable and expenses, especially those related to acquisitions and relocations as a result of the COVID19 pandemic.
-Last year the Corporation operated with serious limitations due to the pandemic, causing that the acquisitions and relocations be performed during fiscal year 2021.
-Approximately 93% of the Corporation's total revenues came from legislative appropriations, while 7% resulted from joint resolutions for capital improvements for the current fiscal year.
-The Corporation's largest expenses were for salaries, payroll taxes, professional services, repair and maintenance, and acquisition and relocation of real estate.
+The Corporation's net position decreased by \$6,000,550 or 50% from last year's total net position.
+The net position change was mainly due to an increase in accounts payable and decrease in revenues, especially those related to legislative appropriations and joint resolutions for capital improvements.
+Last year the Corporation operated with serious limitations due to the pandemic, causing that the acquisitions and relocations be performed during fiscal year 2022.
+Approximately 99% of the Corporation's total revenues came from legislative appropriations, while 1% resulted from joint resolutions for capital improvements for the current fiscal year.
+The Corporation's largest expenses were for salaries, payroll taxes, professional services, repair and maintenance and acquisition and relocation of real estate expenses.